 The solution: An out of the box solution built not by or for legal firms, but for GCs and in-house legal teams.

-Taking a Fragmented Approach to Contract Management
+Taking a Fragmented Approach to the Contract Management Process

 You purchase a system for the legal department.
 Sales has its own thing.
 C-suite execs are downloading a different dashboard.
 No one knows what’s going on.
 Each time a contract comes down the pipeline, it goes through 57 different departmental programs.
 And ultimately everyone just ends up doing a lot by hand.